 If you spend a bit of time (even if it’s just on a Word or Google doc) planning out your ideal discussion topics, your users may complain at first (as change is, well…change) but in the long run you will see higher engagement numbers and newer members to your community will be grateful for the simplicity in choice.
 (And so will your moderators!)
 We can hit a perfect balance for stability, growth, order, friendliness, usefulness, and value over all.

-Types of organizational models
+Types of organizational models for forums

 First, let’s spend a bit of time learning the main methods we can utilize for setting up the structure and hierarchy of your categories and forum list, from a data perspective as well.

-- Directly Nested.
 The first and most well-known type of forum hierarchy is the traditional parent/child relationship.
 In this hierarchy, you have a category that acts as a parent structure for grouping similar topics together.
 The children of this parent are your main topics that act as the primary sources of discussion under that category.
 Then there are the grandchildren or sub-topics that act as detail-focused expansions on their respective parent topic.
 The benefits here are a familiar method of sorting content into a folder-like structure that should be familiar.
 Software like phpBB, vBulletin, XenForo, and most community software all support this hierarchy.

-- Tag-based.
 This hierarchy is similar to above, but focuses on a child with multiple parents, rather than the reverse, utilizing tags that can be applied to multiple parents for organization.
 This is useful for discussions that can span multiple topics.
 A great example of tag-based hierarchies can be found by looking at Reddit; each subreddit exists as its own community, and the community managers create tags for users to select when creating a post.
 Stack Overflow also makes strong use of a tag-based hierarchy.

 It is also important to note that these aren’t the sole options for organizing a forum hierarchy; some platforms utilize a mixture of the two.
 Neural nets, search technology, and more are also highly utilized for discovery but vary dramatically in utility and so I will not cover that explicitly.

-Common Issues with existing topic and forum structures
+Common Issues with existing forums: Structure examples

 To begin let us look at an example.
 Let’s look at a fictional game development company’s community we will call “XYZ Games Inc”.
 This is a community where a previous community manager quickly set up a forum and never gave proper thought to what will be most helpful for growth and engagement of the community.